shorepine/alles/README.md

 ![picture](https://raw.githubusercontent.com/bwhitman/alles/master/pics/set.jpg)

 **alles** is a many-speaker distributed mesh synthesizer that responds to control signals over WiFi.
-Each synth supports up to 10 additive sine, saw, pulse/square, noise and triangle oscillators, a Karplus-Strong string implementation, and a full FM stage including support for DX7 patches.
+Each synth supports up to 10 additive sine, saw, pulse/square, noise and triangle oscillators, a Karplus-Strong string implementation, and a full FM stage including support for DX7 patches, with a single biquad filter implementation on top.
 They're cheap to make ($7 for the microcontroller, $6 for the amplifier, speakers from $0.50 up depending on quality).
 And very easy to put together with hookup wire or only a few soldering points.

 The synthesizers form a mesh and listen to UDP multicast messages.
 You can control the mesh from a host computer from any programming language or environments like Max or Pd.
 You can also wire one synth up to MIDI or MIDI over Bluetooth, and use any MIDI software or controller; the directly connected synth will broadcast to the rest of the mesh for you.